adoyle0/Doors/readme.md

 ## Known issues (aka things to fix and excuses why they aren't):
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just wait or kill and restart it if you're impatient.
 The setup should pick up where it left off
-- lsp-zero (nvim plugin) changed some things and needs to be reconfigured

 ## Future:
 - More granular installer (shell, gui, make some gui apps optional like messengers)